Is Wireless Home Internet Right for You?

 • People who move frequently or live in strong 5G coverage areas

-• Rural customers with limited broadband options
+• Rural customers with limited broadband or fiber options

 Making the right choice for your home

 T-Mobile’s 5G Home Internet offers an appealing blend of affordability, convenience and coverage.
 It could be a strong alternative for those seeking to simplify their bills without sacrificing too much speed.
-It’s not perfect, but it’s fast becoming a serious competitor to traditional broadband.
+It’s not perfect, but it’s fast becoming a competitor to traditional broadband.

 Related Content